Dance Science

 DAN 111 Dance Lab 0 Credits

-This is a continuation of the safest fundamental practices covered in Ballet I, including proper use of alignment, feet, rotation, and use of the core in the classical vocabulary.
+This is a continuation of the fundamental practices covered in Ballet I, including proper use of alignment, feet, rotation, and use of the core in the classical vocabulary.
 In addition this course extends the coverage of discourse, terminology and vocabulary of the classical technique.
-DAN 113 may be repeated two times for a total of three credits.
+Course pre-req(s): DAN 112 with a C+ or better.

 DAN 121 Introduction to Dance Science 3 Credits